Law Firm SEO: Rankings For Successful Law Firms

 “How long until we see results?”
 It’s a rather common question that law firms ask when considering a new search engine optimization (SEO) campaign.
 This simple question has so many variables that are always changing and evolving.
 It is nearly impossible to answer with one definitive answer.

-To start a new campaign requires a ton of upfront work just to assess a firm’s current situation, determine what goals they want to achieve, and plan out an initial strategy.
+To start a new campaign requires a ton of upfront research just to assess a firm’s current situation, determine what goals they want to achieve, and plan out an initial strategy.
 That alone can take several months.
 Once the technical work has actually begun, it can take a while for the campaign to get any traction and for the firm to start seeing results.
 While organic search results are very powerful, they do take time to obtain.
+This is not set in stone, great content will always have traffic as long as it is fresh, relevant, and useful to the user.

 Multichannel approaches that include pay-per-click (PPC) advertising, content development and promotion, and other online and offline activities can provide results while a firm’s website is in the process of obtaining organic rankings.
-In a competitive industry, like legal marketing, this can be a lengthy process.
+In a competitive industry, like legal marketing, this can sometimes be a lengthy process, but there should be a noticeable change within a year.

 Why Is Search Engine Optimization Effective for Lawyers?